kubedb/docs/docs/guides/mysql/upgrading/minorversion/standalone.md

 kubedb/my:5.7.31
 ```

-You can see above that our `MySQL`standalone has updated with new version.
-It verify that we have successfully upgrade our standalone.
+You can see above that our `MySQL`standalone has been updated with the new version.
+It verifies that we have successfully upgraded our standalone.

 ## Cleaning Up